yjshiki/CIS530_NLP_project/milestone2/data.md

 # After preprocessing, examples of data

-label,date,text
+label,date,text <br />
 0,Fri Jun 19 09:34:11 PDT 2009,World hunger hits one billion people.
-So Sad URL 0,Sun Jun 07 11:36:40 PDT 2009,AT_USER I can't watch it until next week cos i live in England But i'm still excited for next week haha
+So Sad URL <br />
+0,Sun Jun 07 11:36:40 PDT 2009,AT_USER I can't watch it until next week cos i live in England But i'm still excited for next week haha <br />
-1,Thu May 14 02:07:04 PDT 2009,just woke up
+1,Thu May 14 02:07:04 PDT 2009,just woke up <br />
 1,Sat May 30 07:08:52 PDT 2009,"In the garden with soph, fi, craig, and sarah in the sun with wine!
-So nice to be outside " 1,Wed Jun 03 02:23:00 PDT 2009,AT_USER can't wait to see your new hairstyle!!!
+So nice to be outside " <br />
+1,Wed Jun 03 02:23:00 PDT 2009,AT_USER can't wait to see your new hairstyle!!! <br />
 0,Mon May 04 00:44:39 PDT 2009,"AT_USER I miss you, Mr. Superhero.
-Come back to Texas, and this time actually talk to me instead of hiding on the bus the whole time "
+Come back to Texas, and this time actually talk to me instead of hiding on the bus the whole time " <br />

 # Number of items in training/dev/test splits